 “We’re not in Kohler anymore Toto”D. Petriello

-Come take a seat and experience the auto-warming seats, the complex bank of adjustable bidet sprays, the anti-bacterial “pre-mist” self-cleaning feature, the euphemistic pictograms: what could be more Japanese?
+Come take a seat and experience the auto-warming seats, the complex series of adjustable bidet sprays, the anti-bacterial “pre-mist” self-cleaning feature, the euphemistic pictograms: what could be more Japanese?

-Apologies in advance as I never thought I would write about a topic like this, but Japan’s sophisticated toilets are so foreign to me.
-The Toto Washlets, are simply brilliant.
+Apologies in advance as I never thought I would write about a topic like this, but Japan’s sophisticated toilets are so foreign for someone like me.
+The Toto Washlets are simply brilliant.

 I’m telling you, the Japanese are at the cutting edge of toilet innovation.
-All you have to do to is take a seat, relax, and enjoy the experience.
-I mean seriously!
-It’s basically the Bentley’s of toilets.
+All you have to do is take a seat, relax, and enjoy the experience.
+I mean, seriously!
+It’s the Bentley’s of toilets.
 Who knew a girl could have a dream toilet?

-Interesting fact: Neorest is the latest and most expensive Toto Washlet in Japan and has all the standard features and includes a “bacteria-neutralizing ultraviolet light,” a “titanium dioxide-fired toilet bowl,” a remote control, a toilet seat that automatically opens and closes and an air deodorizer.
+Neorest is the latest and most expensive Toto Washlet in Japan.
+It has all the standard features and includes:

-What kind of fancy washrooms have you come across ?
+What kind of fancy washrooms have you come across in your travels?